ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 import ballerinax/jaeger as _;
 ```

-Observability is disabled by default at runtime as well, and it can be enabled by adding
+Observability is disabled by default at runtime as well and it can be enabled by adding
 the following runtime configurations to the `Config.toml` file.

 ```toml